ranjananushkacsv/ranjananushkacsv/README.md

 # Hello Anushka This Side!

 ## 👋 About Me
-I am an Data Scientist with a huge heart for Insight gathering and Analysis.
+I am a Data Scientist with a huge heart for Insight gathering and Analysis.
 I love exploring latest trends in technological domain- which made me a part-time technical content writer! ✨

 ## 💡 Skills